Freshers Fair 2020

 The Audition Process

-The solo pieces for the 2018-2019 academic year are: Caro mio ben, I Attempt from Love’s Sickness to Fly, Ich liebe dich, and Where Eer You Walk.
+The solo pieces are: Caro mio ben, I Attempt from Love’s Sickness to Fly, Ich liebe dich, and Where Eer You Walk.
 They can be found in the correct key for your voice part/register below.
 Furthermore, practice tracks are available to aid in the learning of these solos.
 A piano accompanist will be provided at the audition.

 Code of Conduct